What is the vulva?

 - Lichen sclerosus typically has white plaques, ecchymoses and erosions.

-- Lichen planus may present as violaceous or hyperpigmented papules with reticulated white network (thighs), appear similar to lichen sclerosus; erosive lichen planus causes tender well-defined red patches and erosions (introitus/vagina).
+- Lichen planus may present as violaceous or hyperpigmented papules with a white reticulated network (thighs), appear similar to lichen sclerosus; erosive lichen planus causes tender well-defined red patches and erosions in the introitus/vagina and is not usually itchy.

 How is the cause of an itchy vulva diagnosed?